Whether you struggle with choosing a road bike type or you want to learn more about road bikes in general, you are in the right place.

 Endurance Road Bikes

-Endurance road bikes are the best road bikes for beginners, in my opinion.
+Endurance road bikes are the best road bikes for beginners.
 Their geometry allows you to sit in a more upright position that doesn’t put as much pressure on your intimate parts and hands.
-Their frame geometry is, therefore, more comfortable than performance or aero road bikes and ideal for people with limited flexibility.
+They are more comfortable than performance or aero road bikes and ideal for people with limited flexibility.

 On the other hand, a more upright position is less aerodynamic and slower.
 But, it doesn’t mean you can’t use endurance road bikes for racing.
 I met plenty of amateur road cyclists in hobby races who prefer comfort over speed.